 Examples of institutes and activities the foundation is currently supporting through this program can be found in the Awardees list.

-Generally, any grant funds not spent after one year may be spent in subsequent years without prior approval.
-Unspent funds at the end of the grant period must be returned to the foundation; no-cost extensions may be considered.
+Generally, any grant funds not spent in one year of the grant may be spent in subsequent years without prior approval, but unspent funds at the end of the grant must be returned to the foundation.
+No-cost extension requests will be considered.

 Number of Awards